Profit and loss statement

 - Wages (including PAYG)

-- Net profit (Calculate Gross profit/net sales minus Total expenses)
+- Net profit (calculate gross profit minus total expenses)

 Whether you have already started or intending to start, you'll need to fill in actual or estimated figures against each item.
 If using estimated costs, you'll need to label them clearly.
 When preparing a profit and loss statement, ensure you also clearly state whether your figures are GST inclusive or exclusive.